Wallace Howard Davis

 At the close of May, the Battalion’s War Diary reads, ‘On the 28th, 2nd Lt.
 Davis, who has previously served with this Battalion, joined up.’

-A doubtful tone can be discerned in this summary of the situation, from a history of the 1/8th Battalion who were also part of the strategy:
+A doubtful tone can be discerned in this summary of the situation, from a history of the 1/8th Battalion who were also part of this forthcoming action:

 The attack was launched at dawn16 on July 1st and part of the objective taken, but an enemy-counter attack found our men too weak to hold the position, and apart from a small portion in the neighbourhood of Crocodile Trench, the ground gained had to be evacuated.17